Linmac and Bunbury Cathedral Grammar – Rottnest Channel Swim 2005 – 2017

 Testimonial from Bob Marshall

-Without a shadow of doubt the fantastic experience some 140 students have experienced in competing in the Rottnest Channel Swim would not have occurred if it wasn’t for the unwavering support of people like Lindsay McCoy of Linmac Bearing Equipment.
+Without a shadow of a doubt, the fantastic experience some 140 students have experienced in competing in the Rottnest Channel Swim would not have occurred if it wasn’t for the unwavering support of people like Lindsay McCoy of Linmac Bearing Equipment.

 R (Bob) Marshall